tenpy/tenpy/doc/INSTALL.rst

 Optional Requirements
 ---------------------
-In addition, some code uses `MatPlotLib <http://www.matplotlib.org>`_ for plotting and visualization.
+Some code uses `MatPlotLib <http://www.matplotlib.org>`_ for plotting, e.g., to visualize a lattice.
-However, this is not necessary for running the simulations.
+However, having matplotlib is not necessary for running the simulations.

 For building the documentation, you need
 `Sphinx <http://www.sphinx-doc.org>`_ and `numpydoc <http://pypi.python.org/pypi/numpydoc>`_.